carlosperate/awesome-microbit/README.md

 - [BBC Microbit Balloon Tracker](http://www.daveakerman.com/?p=2019) - Making a ballon tracker with a micro:bit connected to GPS and a LoRa transceiver to track and transmit its position.
 - [SonicPixels](https://github.com/jrmedd/SonicPixels) - Micro:bit and Max frameworks for triggering multiple speakers in a grid arrangment.
 - [Little Bug Bit](http://goo.gl/eEFhcy) - Low cost micro:bit buggy.
+- [HandShake](https://sites.google.com/site/hardwaremonkey/home/handshake) - Project designed to enable unique gesture recognition for people with limited control of their motion.

 ### Project Collections